eodash/eodash/docs/STAC.md

 ## Two-Level Collections

 eodash uses a two-level STAC collection hierarchy to provide a user-friendly experience for data exploration.
+While eodash can connect to generic STAC endpoints and standard catalogs, it utilizes the Indicator schema to enable advanced dashboard features—such as visualizing multiple datasets together over time.

 ### 1. Indicators (Collection of Collections)